tienpham94/legacy-experiment/graphql/notes.md

 Mutation doesn't automatically refetch data => `refetchQuereries: [{ query }]` Can use `this.props.data.refetch()` if the component knows about the query

+Doesnt need to make new queries, can just modify existing ones